Ski suit

 A ski suit is a suit made to be worn over the rest of the clothes when skiing or snowboarding.
-A ski suit made for more casual winter wear outdoors may also be called a snowsuit [ˈsnoʊˌsut] and are often used by children as everyday outerwear in the winter season.
+Ski suits made for more casual winter wear outdoors may also be called snowsuits and are often used by children as everyday outerwear in the winter season.
 Some suits are specifically made for snowboarders but most are used by either skiers or snowboarders regardless of the style.

 Design

 A ski suit can either be one-piece, in the form of a jumpsuit, or two-piece, in the form of a ski jacket and matching trousers, called salopettes or ski pants.
 A ski suit is made from wind- and water-resistant or waterproof fabric, and has a non-removable liner made of nylon, silk, cotton or taffeta.
 Its main function is to keep a person warm while participating in winter sports, especially Nordic (cross-country) or Alpine (down-hill) skiing.
 It is generally a unisex garment.
 A ski suit is meant to be worn with a base layer, which consists of long johns and a warm shirt, usually designed for skiing.
 Ski suits are often made of Gore-Tex or similar materials.
 They are often in the form of a shell suit, to which the skier adds more or less warm underwear depending on the weather.
 Pockets are usually made to be waterproof, so items put in them can stay dry.